National Gallery of Armenia

-The National Gallery of Armenia (Հայաստանի ազգային պատկերասրահ, Hayastani azgayin patkerasrah) is the largest art museum in Armenia.
+The National Gallery of Armenia (Հայաստանի ազգային պատկերասրահ, Hayastani azgayin patkerasrah) is the largest fine arts museum in Armenia.
 Located on Yerevan's Republic Square, the museum has one of the most prominent locations in the Armenian capital.
-The NGA houses significant collections of Russian and Western European art, and the world's largest collection of Armenian art.
-The museum had 65,000 visitors in 2005.
+The National Gallery of Armenia is the only museum in the region distinguished by the breadth and scale of its collection of world fine art.
+Its collections include masterpieces by world-renowned artists such as Hovhannes Aivazovsky, Vardges Sureniants, Arshile Gorky, Marc Chagall, Wassily Kandinsky, Donatello, Tintoretto, and many others.
+The Gallery also preservs unique fragments of medieval Armenian church frescoes from Armenia and Armenian cultural centers abroad, including Aruch, Lmbatavank, Tatev, Haghpat, Ani, Talin, Akhtala, Kobayr, Meghri, and Crimea.
+In addition, it houses an exceptional archive of approximately 200,000 items, including photographs, notebooks, letters, articles, personal belongings, and documentary materials related to prominent Armenian and international artists and significant cultural events.
+The museum had 105,000 visitors in 2026.

 History

 The National Gallery of Armenia (NGA) was founded in 1921 under the decree of the Armenian Soviet Socialist Republic (Armenian SSR) and represents the artistic section of the State museum.
 Upon its establishment the NGA's art section encountered difficulties, largely because Yerevan lacked state owned and private art collections to form the core of the collection.
 The first works to enter the collection where the dozens of works purchased from an Armenian painters' exhibition in August 1921.

 A decisive factor in the founding of the NGA's art collection was the transfer of the renowned collection of the Armenian Cultural Center (the former Lazarian Seminary, Moscow) and also the donations made by Armenian artists to the NGA.
 By 1925, 400 pieces by Armenian, Russian and European artists were on display throughout the six halls which compose the museum's art section.

 By 1935, the state art section, which had undergone many refurbishments, became a separate Art Museum.
 In 1947 the gallery was re-dubbed the State Picture Gallery of Armenia and subsequently renamed the National Gallery of Armenia in 1991.
-The picture gallery's large collection of works are on display thanks to the efforts of many dedicated compatriots and friendly donations from foreign associates.
+The art gallery's large collection of works are on display thanks to the efforts of many dedicated compatriots and friendly donations from foreign associates.

-The NGA currently houses around 40,000 works of art, many of which are permanently displayed in the museum's 56 galleries and halls.
+The NGA currently houses around 42,000 works of art, many of which are permanently displayed in the museum's 56 halls.